 There are plenty of use cases where you may want to record on a different schedule than the arming schedule.
 This can be common in more complex installs where the linkage feature for event arming is used. (see manual for more information).

-What are the smart events and how do they work?
+What are Smart Events and how do they work?